 Work surfaces create space for preparation and plating up and should be made of a weatherproof material – some stones, concrete, or an ultra-compact engineered surface could fit the bill.
 Storage for equipment avoids the trek back and forth to the house.
 Avoid decking underfoot in an outdoor kitchen area as food can fall between the boards.
 Choose non-porous paving in case of spills, and opt for slip resistance to make cooking safer.

-Vertical structures such as walls, fences, screens, pergolas and arbours are also important to a garden design, balancing the horizontals of the space.
-They can help distinguish the different zones of the design, provide privacy and shelter, and create an opportunity to grow climbers.
-Vertical elements can also make a small garden feel bigger by delivering different areas to view and explore, rather than letting the eye take in the entire space in one go.
+Vertical structures such as walls, fences, screens, pergolas and arbors are also important to a garden design, as they balance the horizontals of the space.
+They can also help distinguish the different zones of the design, provide privacy and shelter, and create an opportunity to grow climbers.
+What's more, vertical elements can also make a small garden feel bigger by delivering different areas to view and explore, rather than letting the eye take in the entire space in one go.
 They're also handy for hiding unsightly essentials like the wheelie bins, or concealing a less than lovely view beyond the garden.